marcin-kli/MP2/TEST.md

 - I would like to see my search results on the map.
 > All search results can be seen on the map by clicking show on map button.
 - I would like to be able to contact with the site administrator.
-> At the bottom of the page there is a contact me buttoon.
+> At the bottom of the page there is a contact me button.
 > User can contact site administrator by filling the contact form from there.

 [Back to Table of contents](#table-of-contents)